Bee Improvement & Bee Breeders Association

 BEES and QUEENS

-Tom and Rob will have both available this year and are available for order here.
+Tom and Rob will have both available for 2022 and will start taking orders soon.

 Young Beehavers are strongly encouraged to spend a day in our apiaries taking the boot camp classes.
 A full day in the apiary working with a professional apiculturist.
 An invaluable experience, hands-on, and eye-opening You will be far more confident and knowledgable after the class.